Messiah ben Joseph: Messianic tradition

-Jewish tradition alludes to four messianic figures, called the Four Craftsmen, from a vision found in Book of Zechariah (Zechariah Hebrew text 2:1-4; traditional English texts 1:18-21).
-The four craftsmen are discussed in Babylonian Talmud Suk.
-52b.
-Rav Hana bar Bizna, attributed to Rav Simeon Hasida, identifies these four craftsmen as Messiah ben David, Messiah ben Joseph, Elijah, and the Righteous Priest.
+Jewish tradition alludes to four messianic figures, called the Four Craftsmen, from a vision found in the Book of Zechariah.
+The four craftsmen are discussed in the Babylonian Talmud.
+Hana bar Bizna, attributed to Simeon the Just, identifies these four craftsmen as Messiah ben David, Messiah ben Joseph, Elijah, and the Righteous Priest.
 Each will be involved in ushering in the Messianic age.
-They are mentioned in the Talmud and the Book of Zechariah.

-Rashi in his commentary on the Talmud gives more details.
-Rashi explains that Messiah ben Joseph is called a craftsman because he will help rebuild the temple.
+Rashi's commentary on the Talmud gives more details.
+He explains that Messiah ben Joseph is called a craftsman because he will help rebuild the temple.
 Nahmanides also commented on Messiah ben Joseph's rebuilding of the temple.
 The roles of the Four Craftsmen are as follows.
 Elijah will be the herald of the eschaton.
 If necessary, Messiah ben Joseph will wage war against the evil forces and die in combat with the enemies of God and Israel.

 According to Saadia Gaon the need for his appearance will depend on the spiritual condition of the Jewish people.

-In the Sefer Zerubbabel and later writings, after his death a period of great calamities will befall Israel.
-God will then resurrect the dead and usher in the Messianic Era of universal peace.
-Messiah ben David will reign as a Jewish king during the period when God will resurrect the dead.
-With the ascendancy of Rabbinic Judaism the Righteous Priest has largely not been the subject of Jewish messianic speculation.
+In the Apocalypse of Zerubbabel and later writings, after his death a period of great calamities will befall Israel.
+God will then resurrect the dead and usher in the messianic age of universal peace.
+Messiah ben David will reign as a king during the period when God will resurrect the dead.
+With the ascendancy of Rabbinic Judaism, the Righteous Priest has largely not been the subject of Jewish messianic speculation.

 Sources in chronological order

 The Dead Sea Scrolls

-While the Dead Sea scrolls do not explicitly refer to a Messiah ben Joseph, a plethora of messianic figures are displayed.
+While the Dead Sea Scrolls do not explicitly refer to a Messiah ben Joseph, a plethora of messianic figures are displayed.